khoih-prog/Teensy_PWM/README.md

 New efficient `setPWM_manual()` function enables waveform creation using PWM.

 The [**PWM_Multi**](examples/PWM_Multi) example will demonstrate the usage of multichannel PWM using multiple Hardware-PWM blocks (Timer & Channel).
-The 4 independent Hardware-PWM channels are used **to control 4 different PWM outputs**, with totally independent frequencies and dutycycles on `nRF52`.
+The 4 independent Hardware-PWM channels are used **to control 4 different PWM outputs**, with totally independent frequencies and dutycycles on `Teensy`.

 Being hardware-based PWM, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet or Blynk services.